Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/SE-Phase-9.md

 ---
-name: Phase 7
+name: Software Engineering - Phase 9
-about: This issue template is based of Phase07-Elasticsearch.md contents.
+about: This issue template is based of Phase09-Elasticsearch contents.
-title: Phase07-Team[Team Number]
+title: SE-Phase09-Team[Team Number]
 labels: ''
 assignees: ''

 ---

-This issue template is based of [Phase07-Elasticsearch.md](./Phase07-Elasticsearch.md) contents.
-Click on "Raw" button on right side of this page to see original markdown then create a new issue with orginal content of this tasklist:

 - [ ] Section 1: Read the introduction to Elasticsearch.
     - [ ] Name 3 products of Elastic stack: